wwy-hust/30OS/README.md

 ###How To Run###
 Use OS.img as floopy img to boot with Virtual Machines software.

 In OS you could operate as a windows.

 Use "Win + F1" to open a new console.

+Use "Alt + F4" to terminate a program.